-Current policy combines information on the two separate types of delivery methods for loan proceeds, and the concepts of direct payments to a borrower's bank account and stored value cards.
+Current policy combines information on the two separate types of delivery methods for loan proceeds and the concepts of direct payments to a borrower's bank account and stored value cards.

-Revised policy moves existing language regarding crediting the student's account so that all information on that topic is together at the beginning of Subsection 8.7.H under the new subheading of "Crediting the Student's Account."
-In addition, revised policy consolidates the concepts of releasing or mailing a loan check to the borrower, issuing a school check to the borrower, initiating an electronic funds transfer (EFT) transaction to a bank account designated by the borrower, issuing a stored-value card, and dispensing cash to the borrower under the new subheading of "Direct Delivery to a Borrower."
+Revised policy moves existing language to address crediting the student's account so that all of the information regarding delivery by crediting the student's account is together at the beginning of the subsection.
+In addition, revised policy separates the concepts of releasing or mailing a loan check to the borrower, issuing a school check to the borrower, initiating an EFT transaction to a bank account designated by the borrower, issuing a stored-value card, and dispensing cash to the borrower under direct delivery to a borrower.